 |Start date||October 2019|

-Wellness recovery action planning (WRAP: mentalhealthrecovery.com) is widely used as a manualised group-based mental health intervention which encourages people who are relatively unimpaired to specify their needs when they become unwell, to avoid crises
+Recovery-oriented approaches are widely used as group-based mental health interventions which encourage people who are relatively unimpaired to specify their needs when they become unwell, to avoid crises and promote wellbeing.

-- This ESR will adapt WRAP for dementia in consultation with people who have the disorder and qualified WRAP facilitators.
+- This ESR will adapt recovery-oriented approaches and technology for dementia in consultation with people who have the disorder, their caregivers and qualified facilitators.

 - Conditions for successful implementation (adoption, scale-up, spread, sustainability) of technology in daily life, dementia care and society.

-This project will adapt WRAP for dementia in consultation with people who have the diagnosis, with a focus on planning for their decline in ability to meet social obligations and conduct a feasibility study comparing wellbeing for participation in WRAP groups with groups that have only social objectives.
+This project will adapt recovery-oriented approaches and technology for dementia in consultation with people who have the diagnosis, with a focus on planning for their decline in ability to meet social obligations and conduct a feasibility study comparing wellbeing for participation in recovery-oriented intervention groups with groups that have only social objectives.

 Two for 3 months each.
-The first in year one with VUB to learn about manual based technology, and the second in year 3 with WFOT to examine international aspects of WRAP implementation.
+The first in year one with VUB to learn about manual based technology, and the second in year 3 with WFOT to examine international aspects of recovery-oriented intervention implementation.